KaWaite/weather-form/README.md

+# Weather App

 Software Engineer Job Assignment

+Input a Japanese postal code(can use placeholder for testing).
+Display 3-day forecast, map of area and UV index and recommendation dependent on index.

+## Development/Local

 (need to add google geocode api key and Open Weather Map api key in a .env file)

-## Scripts

 In the project directory, you can run: